eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

 ### lintText

-In order to maintain backwards compatibility, `lintText` should only be modified in `flat-eslint.js`.
-Currently, `lintText` function already has a `warnIgnored` parameter, and it is set as `false` [by default](https://github.com/eslint/eslint/blob/87b247058ed520061fe1a146b7f0e7072a94990d/lib/eslint/flat-eslint.js#L970).
-In order to maintain consistency with the rest of ESLint, it should default to the constructor's `warnIgnored` option (`true` by default).
+In order to maintain backward compatibility, `lintText` should only be modified in `flat-eslint.js`.
+Currently, the `lintText` function already has a `warnIgnored` parameter, and it is set as `false` [by default](https://github.com/eslint/eslint/blob/87b247058ed520061fe1a146b7f0e7072a94990d/lib/eslint/flat-eslint.js#L970).
+To maintain consistency with the rest of ESLint, it should default to the constructor's `warnIgnored` option (`true` by default).
 It should still be possible to override it by passing `{ warnIgnored: false }` to `lintText`.

 Remove the default `false` in `lintText` in `flat-eslint.js`:

 ```diff
 const {
     filePath,